aislingkelly/newnewnews-fe/README.md

 ## Summary of the Project

-This project, "New New News", is a frontend user interface for the related backend API.
+This project, "NewNewNews", is a frontend user interface for the related backend API.
 It was developed as part of the Northcoders software development bootcamp.

 - **Live Version:** [New New News](https://newnewnews.netlify.app/)
 - **Live Backend:** [Backend API](https://new-new-news.onrender.com/api)